garrandall/popular-music-data/tracks/ghetto-story-chapter-2-cham-alicia-keys.md

 Jamaica get screw, tru greed an glutton
 Politics manipulate and press yutes button
 But we rich now ,so dem caan tell man notin
-Cuz a we a mek Mama a nyaam Fish an Mutton..Ehhhh
+Cuz a we a mek Mama a nyaam Fish an Mutton...Ehhhh
 Ova dehso mek mi tell unnu some'in...
 Tru mi dey a foreign now a guy kill me cousin
-An mi here sey TD deh dey but him sey he wasn't Anytime mi fly down him a get bout dozen....Cause......
+An mi here sey TD deh dey but him sey he wasn't Anytime mi fly down him a get bout dozen...Cause...

 (Chorus: Baby Cham)
 We get di ting dem
 Dem outta luck now
 Mi squeeze seven and the whole a dem a duck now
-We have whole heap a extra clip cau we nuh bruk now Rah...Rah..Rah...Rah
+We have whole heap a extra clip cau we nuh bruk now Rah...Rah...Rah...Rah

 (Alicia Keys (Baby Cham))
 We got the kingdom so we have to make way
 We take it from the bottom to the top baby
-And now the whole community can live greatly (Rah...Rah..Rah...Rah)
+And now the whole community can live greatly (Rah...Rah...Rah...Rah)